hr22383/Assignment2_DataScience/README.md

 # Eye-tracking data to evaluate people’s empathy

-This research investigates a dataset that uses eye tracking technology to detect the width of the eye pupil and predicts levels of empathy among people while performing a specific task.
+This project investigates a dataset that uses eye tracking technology to detect the width of the eye pupil and predicts levels of empathy among people while performing a specific task.
 To predict empathy assessment, the dataset comprises variables based on pupil dilation, eye location, and gazing.

 Investigation of Datasets
 I first evaluate the dataset to see which factors are important in predicting empathy levels.
 I have divided the data into two half, datasets II and III, and perform the identical operation on both.
 I undertook descriptive analysis, data cleansing, and data processing using significant factor selection based on the greatest statistic value.